NethermindEth/docs/docs/monitoring/health-check.md

 #### Consensus Client health

 This check verifies if the client receives messages from the CL.
-If you see this warning in your logs, it means that there is something wrong with CL<->Nethermind communication.
+If you see this warning in your logs, it means that there is something wrong with CL/Nethermind communication.
 Check more about setting up Nethermind and CL [here](../get-started/consensus-clients.md).

 ```
 No incoming messages from Consensus Client.
 Consensus Client is required to sync the node.
 Please make sure that it's working properly.
 ```

-:::caution
+:::warning
 Note that Consensus Client is required for normal node operations.
 :::